Mineral processing: Dewatering

 Dewatering is an important process in mineral processing.
 The purpose of dewatering is to remove water absorbed by the particles which increases the pulp density.
 This is done for a number of reasons, specifically, to enable ore handling and concentrates to be transported easily, allow further processing to occur and to dispose of the gangue.
 The water extracted from the ore by dewatering is recirculated for plant operations after being sent to a water treatment plant.
 The main processes that are used in dewatering include dewatering screens, sedimentation, filtering, and thermal drying.
 These processes increase in difficulty and cost as the particle size decreases.

 Dewatering screens operate by passing particles over a screen.
 The particles pass over the screen while the water passes through the apertures in the screen.
 This process is only viable for coarse ores that have a close size distribution as the apertures can allow small particles to pass through.

 Sedimentation operates by passing water into a large thickener or clarifier.
 In these devices, the particles settle out of the slurry under the effects of gravity, or centripetal forces.
 These are limited by the surface chemistry of the particles and the size of the particles.
 To aid in the sedimentation process, flocculants and coagulants are added to reduce the repulsive forces between the particles.
 This repulsive force is due to the double layer formed on the surface of the particles.
 The flocculants work by binding multiple particles together while the coagulants work by reducing the thickness of the charged layer on the outside of the particle.
 After thickening, slurry is often stored in ponds or impoundments.
 Alternatively, it can pumped into a belt press or membrane filter press to recycle process water and create stackable, dry filter cake, or "tailings".

 Thermal drying is usually used for fine particles and to remove low water content in the particles.
 Some common processes include rotary dryers, fluidized beds, spray driers, hearth dryers and rotary tray dryers.
 This process is usually expensive to operate due to the fuel requirement of the dryers.

+Mineral separation plants

+Some of the above methods, in particular magnetic, electrostatic, and gravity, are commonly used for separating light and heavy rare-earth minerals found in mineral sands, in mineral separation plants (MSPs), also known as dry mills, sometimes used in conjunction with, or after, wet concentration plants (WCPs).